valkyrie-system/AnankePlayer/README.md

 ---

+## 🔮 Roadmap

+Here are the upcoming features planned for future releases:

+### 1. 🏷️ Write Audio Analysis to File Tags (Quick Win)
+Right now, the BPM, Key, and Mood are saved in the database, but not written to the actual audio files.
+We can add a button (or make it automatic) that uses `mutagen` to write `BPM`, `INITIALKEY`, and `MOOD` tags directly to the FLAC/MP3 files.
+This means DJ software like Rekordbox, Serato, or Mixxx will instantly read that data!

+### 2. ⚙️ Customizable Library Organizer Format
+Right now, the Auto-Organizer forces the `Artist/Album/Track - Title.flac` structure.
+We could add a Settings text field where you can define your own format string (e.g., `[Year] Album/Track - Title` or `Artist - Album/Track.
+Title`), giving you total control over how your folders are structured.

+### 3. 🪟 Floating "Now Playing" Desktop Widget
+We can spawn a small, borderless, always-on-top window (frameless `QWidget`) that sits in the corner of your screen.
+It would display the current album art, track name, and a scrolling synced lyrics line, acting like a mini Spotify-style overlay while you work.

+### 4. 🧹 One-Click "Auto-Fix Missing Tags"
+If you have albums showing up as "Unknown Artist" or "Unknown Album", we can add a right-click menu option: **"🧠 Auto-Fix Tags from MusicBrainz"**.
+It would take the files, use the existing MBID (or do an acoustic fingerprint lookup), fetch the correct Artist/Album/Tracklist, and automatically write the tags in the background without needing to open the Picard window.

+### 5. 📱 Web / Mobile Companion (Advanced)
+We could spin up a tiny local Flask/FastAPI server inside MusicWatcher.
+This would expose an API on your local network (e.g., `http://192.168.1.x:5000`).
+You could open a browser on your phone, see your library, and hit "Play" to remotely control the MusicWatcher desktop player.

+---

 ## 🙏 Credits & Acknowledgements

 Built with [PyQt6](https://www.riverbankcomputing.com/software/pyqt/), [Mutagen](https://mutagen.readthedocs.io/), [Librosa](https://librosa.org/), and the wonderful open music APIs (MusicBrainz, ListenBrainz, Last.fm, lrclib.net, Cover Art Archive).
 Soulseek integration via [slskd](https://github.com/slskd/slskd).
 Most importantly! tranxuanthang  for their work on [LRCGET](https://github.com/tranxuanthang/lrcget) !